Killing of Iniubong Umoren: Conviction

 Justice Bassey Nkanang, the trial judge, also gave Akpan a life sentence for rape in his ruling.

-After the court ruling, Akpan attempted to run out of the court but the security personnel on the scene had to step in to stop him.
+After the court ruling, Akpan attempted to run out of the court but the security personnel on the scene stepped in to stop him.

-In his ruling on Thursday, the judge, Bassey Nkanang, stated that the convicted man will be hanged to death.
+In his ruling on 4 August 2022, the judge, Bassey Nkanang, stated that the convicted man will be hanged to death.

 Mr. Akpan was given a life sentence after Mr. Nkanang found him guilty of rape.
 The prosecutor, according to the judge, has established beyond a reasonable doubt Mr. Akpan's guilt of both rape and murder.

 However, he released and exonerated Mr. Akpan's father and sister, the second and third defendants in the case.

-The convicted rapist attempted to flee the courtroom when the verdict was announced but was stopped by security personnel.

 Umoren, a University of Uyo philosophy graduate, died in April 2021.
 While awaiting mobilization for the National Youth Service Corps (NYSC) program, she was looking for a job.

 Iniubong Umoren, a philosophy graduate from the University of Uyo (UNIUYO), was murdered, raped, and buried in a small grave in April 2021 by Uduak-Abasi Akpan, a man accused of having committed other rapes.

 With the promise of a job, Uduak-Abasi Akpan allegedly persuaded his 26-year-old victim to visit his family's home in Nung Ikono Obio village in the Uruan local government region where he raped, killed, and buried her in a shallow grave.